TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.9.1.4 =
+* Re-structured Library Settings section to use tab to avoid scrolling up and down all the time

 = 5.9.1.3 =
 * Re-integrate Thumbshots.org service to generate thumbnails and offer users choice between Thumbshots and Robothumb